szczyglis-dev/py-gpt/docs/source/plugins.rst

 The ``Memory (inline)`` plugin provides a compact long-term memory cache stored in the local SQLite database.
 It keeps one global memory outside projects and one separate memory row for each project.
 When the active conversation belongs to a project, the project-specific memory is used instead of the global memory.
 It also provides a separate raw key/value store in the ``memory_keys`` table.
 Keyed memory follows the same scope rule: outside projects it uses only global keyed records, while a project uses only that project's keyed records.

-Because Memory is an inline plugin, it does not require the ``+ Tools`` option in the toolbox.
-Once enabled, its active commands can be exposed to the model regardless of the global Tools switch.
+Because Memory is an inline plugin, it works independently of the ``Tools`` switch in the toolbox.
+Once enabled, its active commands can be exposed to the model regardless of the global ``Tools`` switch.

 After a completed conversation turn, the plugin can asynchronously update the active memory with the configured model.
 The updater treats memory as a canonical compact state rather than an append-only log: related facts are merged contextually, duplicates are consolidated, newer information can supersede obsolete entries, and routine or transient details are discarded.
 Outside projects, the update prompt focuses on durable information about the user.
 Inside a project, it keeps the project-oriented memory behavior.